LoamNet/net.loam.www/_posts/2019-08-17-creating-low-cost-websites.md

 This guide aims to provide you with the tools to set up a website for free or at very low cost.
 While some services appearing in the tutorial may have paid tiers, they never need to be used!

-The only thing to really consider consider buying at some point is a custom domain though Google Domains.
-We're not paid to recommend them, we're just familiar with their services and they have reasonable pricing and a nice set of services!
+The only thing to really consider consider buying at some point is a custom domain though Google Domains, the main reason being that I'm familiar with their services and they have reasonable pricing.

 ### What Tech is Used?